-Students and employees are always encouraged to report violations of the law and crimes on campus such as murder, rape, robbery, aggravated assault, burglary, arson and motor vehicle theft to the Forest City Police (911 or 641-585-2113) and to the Office of Student Life (641-585-8160).
+Students and employees are always encouraged to report violations of the law and crimes on campus such as murder, rape, robbery, aggravated assault, burglary, threats/harassment, arson, and motor vehicle theft to the Forest City Police (911 or 641-585-2113) and to the Office of Student Life (641-585-8160).
 Anonymous reports may be made to Area Coordinators, or the Office of Student Life.
-Campus ministry personnel, the nurse and professional counselors when acting as such are not considered to be campus security authority and are not required to report Title IX crimes for inclusion into the annual disclosure of crime statistics.
+Our website has a convenient on-line report link that can be completed under the security tab.
+Campus ministry personnel, the nurse and professional counselors when acting as such are confidential and are not considered to be campus security authority and are not required to report Title IX crimes for inclusion into the annual disclosure of crime statistics.
 As a matter of policy, they are encouraged, when they deem appropriate, to inform persons being counseled of the procedure to report crimes on a voluntary basis for inclusion into the annual crime statistics.

-Each residence hall area is supervised by a professional fulltime Residence Hall Area Coordinator (AC).
-In addition, each hall/area is staffed by student Resident Assistants (RA).
-Area Coordinators and Resident Assistants live in the residence halls.
+Each residence hall area is supervised by a professional fulltime Residence Hall Area Coordinator (AC), In addition, each hall/area is staffed by student Resident Assistants (RA), Area Coordinators and Resident Assistants live in the residence halls.
 These individuals receive appropriate instruction and training on safety and security, usually at the beginning of each academic year and periodically throughout the year.
 Residents are encouraged to report suspicious or criminal activity to ACs and RAs.